YouTube – CH-53 Helicopter

 27 ft.
 9 in.

-The CH-53 from Sikorsky is the largest United States helicopter currently deployed.
+The CH-53 helicopter from Sikorsky is the largest United States helicopter currently deployed.
 The U.S.M.C. calls it the Super Stallion and the U.S. Navy calls it the Sea Dragon.

 It is used primarily as a heavy lift vehicle, although the U.S. Navy uses a version of the helicopter as a mine sweeper, as shown in the picture above.
 It is the only ship deployed heavy lift, long range helicopter currently deployed.

-The Israeli Air Force has been operating the CH-53 for years.
+The Israeli Air Force has been operating the CH-53 helicopter for years.
 Constant upgrades and improvements will keep it operational with the IAF for at least another five years.

 Recently CH-53 helicopters played a role in Afghanistan, and the invasion and occupation of Iraq.
 They were also instrumental in transporting U.S. Marine troops during the U.S. invasion of Grenada.
 The helicopters were used extensively after 1967 during the Vietnam War, often operating under fire.